 Any bank customer can easily check in their netbanking if Aadhaar has been linked to their bank account.
 Alternatively, the customer can call their bank or visit their branch.

 New banks are getting enabled every week.
 All the leading banks except for SBI are already enabled.
-If your customer's bank account is with a bank that is not enabled for eMandates, the only alternative is physical mandates.
+If your customer's bank account is with a bank that is not enabled for eMandates, the alternative is physical mandates.

 The customer's bank verifies the customer's Aadhaar eSign digital signature using a validation engine.
 Since the customer has already updated their bank account profile with their Aadhaar, the customer's bank can easily verify that the person who signed the eMandate is the same person who owns the bank account mentioned in the eMandate.

 Currently, Aadhaar eSign is the only way to create an eMandate.
 We will soon add two additional methods: your customer will be able to authorise an eMandate via netbanking login or via debit card and PIN.
 This is ideal for those customers (including non-individuals) who do not meet the prerequisites for Aadhaar eSign eMandates.